mattdodge/.codes/_posts/2019-02-23-prolog-to-the-rescue.md

 1. We import the `clpfd` module at the top of our program rules now, to get access to the constraint logic predicates.
 2. We prefix our comparison operators with the `#` symbol.
 So it's `Person #< Age` now instead of just `Person < Age`.
 These operators are documented [here](http://www.swi-prolog.org/pldoc/man?section=clpfd#sec:A.9.2) if you'd like to read more about them.
 3. We added a `not_liar` rule instead of using `not(liar)`.
-This is most likely due to my noob-ness with Prolog but I kept having trouble inverting the CLP constraint operators so I wrote it out explicitly.
+This is most likely due to my lack of complete understanding of Prolog, but I kept having trouble inverting the CLP constraint operators so I wrote it out explicitly.
 4. Use `A in 10..40` instead of `between(10, 40, A)` in our `run` rule.

 Now check out our output when we run — much more readable!